rizwaniftikhar221/powerbi-it-support-kpi-scorecard/README.md

+# IT Support KPI Scorecard – Power BI Dashboard

-Project Overview
+## Overview

 This project is a Power BI dashboard created to analyze IT support ticket data and evaluate support performance using a KPI scorecard.
-The dashboard helps in understanding support workload, ticket urgency, and department wise performance in a clear and simple way.
+The dashboard focuses on support workload, ticket urgency, and department wise performance.

-The main purpose of this project is to compare actual support activity with defined targets and highlight areas that require attention using traffic light indicators.
+The main idea of this project is to transform raw ticket data into clear KPIs and compare actual performance against defined targets using simple traffic light indicators.

-Dashboard Description

-The dashboard displays key IT support metrics such as total tickets, percentage of high priority tickets, ticket distribution by department, and priority mix.
-Users can interact with the dashboard by selecting departments to see how performance changes across different teams.
+##Why This Project

+In IT support environments, raw ticket data alone does not clearly show whether teams are performing well or facing capacity issues.
+This dashboard helps convert ticket data into meaningful KPIs so performance can be monitored easily at both department and organization level.

+The project also demonstrates how KPI targets can change dynamically based on the selected departments, ensuring fair and meaningful evaluation.

+## What the Dashboard Shows

+- Total number of support tickets

+- Percentage of high priority tickets

+- Ticket distribution by department

+- Ticket priority mix

+- KPI status using green, yellow, and red indicators

-Ticket volume targets automatically adjust based on the selected departments.
-This ensures that KPI results remain meaningful whether one department or all departments are selected.
+Ticket volume targets automatically scale based on the selected departments, so KPI results remain meaningful whether one department or all departments are selected.

-KPIs Included
-Total Tickets

-This KPI shows the total number of support tickets for the selected departments on a fiscal year basis.
-The target scales dynamically depending on how many departments are selected.

-High Priority Tickets Percentage

-This KPI shows the percentage of tickets marked as high priority.
-Fixed thresholds are used to identify normal, warning, and critical urgency levels.

-KPI Status Logic

-Green means performance is within the defined target.
-Yellow means performance is close to the target and should be monitored.
-Red means performance is above acceptable limits and needs attention.

-Traffic light indicators are used throughout the dashboard to make performance status easy to understand at a glance.

-Data Source
+## Data Used

+- IT Support Ticket dataset

+- Format: CSV

+- Public dataset sourced from Kaggle

+- Includes ticket priority, department, and support request details

+## Tools

+- Power BI

+- Power Query for data cleaning and preparation

+- DAX for KPI calculations, dynamic targets, and status logic

+## Repository Contents

+- IT_Support_KPI_Scorecard.pbix – Power BI dashboard file

+- IT_Support_Ticket_Data.csv – Source dataset

+- screenshots/ – Images of the dashboard

+## Notes

-The dashboard uses a publicly available IT support ticket dataset sourced from Kaggle.
-The data was cleaned and prepared to simulate real world IT support reporting.
-No confidential or company specific data is used.
+This dashboard was created as a personal learning and portfolio project using a publicly available dataset.
+All KPIs, targets, and thresholds are illustrative and do not represent real company performance.
+No confidential or proprietary data is used.

-Tools Used
+## Author

+Rizwan Iftikhar
-Power BI for data modeling and visualization
+Power BI Analyst
-DAX for KPI calculations and dynamic target logic
-CSV file as the data source

-Purpose of This Project

-This project was created for learning and portfolio purposes.
-It demonstrates the ability to design KPI scorecards, apply dynamic target logic, and communicate insights clearly using Power BI.